Keith Elshaw's Tango Blogo Since 1997

 So it was time to do it for the first time - to test it out for paying customers who don't even know me - and see if people like it or not.

-Below are three views of what happened when I was invited to fly out and debut my weekend concept in Pittsburgh.
+Below are views of what happened when I was invited to fly out and debut my weekend concept in Pittsburgh.

 Walt Disney is usually associated with early animated films, but Disney is said to have been inspired by the Argentine filmmaker Quirino Cristiani.
 An Argentine born in Italy, Cristiani was a young and enthusiastic animator who pioneered the animation technique of cardboard cutouts.
 Cutout animation is a faster and easier way to create animation by using cutouts of figures rather than individual drawings for each frame.